Pavel Talalay: Expeditions in Antarctica and the Arctic

 Talalay participated in six field expeditions in Antarctica and the Arctic.
 In 1999-2001 he took part in the North Greenland Ice Core Project (NorthGRIP) yielded the deepest borehole in Greenland ice sheet (3085 m; 2003).
 He has been a part in a Russian project to create deepest borehole in ice at Vostok Station, Antarctica that contacted in February 2012 with the subglacial Lake Vostok at a depth 3769.3 m.
 In 2019, Talalay lead a research project that yielded the first bedrock sample beneath East Antarctica, near the Zhongshan Station, in more than 60 years.

 Awards and recognition

 Talalay was awarded the Second-Class Diploma of IV All-Russian context of science-popular articles “Science-Society-2005”, 2006 International Geneva Salon of Inventions Gold Medal, won the 2009 International Contest on 3D-Moldelling.
 In 2014, he was awarded the Chinese Government's Friendship Award for “outstanding contribution to the country's economic and social progress”.
+In 2024, Talalay was elected a full member of the Russian Academy of Mining Sciences, and in 2025, he was elected a foreign academician of the Chinese Academy of Engineering.